KDE/documentation-develop-kde-org/source/components/editing/swipelistitem.rst

       Label is vertically centered

 Labels are vertically centered within the list item.
-If you have an icon in the item, add a :doc:`2 * Units.smallSpacing </layout/units>` margin between the icon and the label.
+If the list item includes an icon, add a :doc:`2 * Units.smallSpacing </layout/units>` margin between the icon and the label.